 I am interested in the application of insights from behavioural economics to policy-making.
-My doctoral research at the Blavatnik School of Government seeks to focus on evaluating the efficacy of various behavioural interventions aimed at encouraging practices that promote sanitation, health and hygiene in rural parts of India.
+My doctoral research at the Blavatnik School of Government seeks to focus on biases in information processing and belief updating in the context of the spread of health-related misinformation in India.
 Ultimately, my goal is to help governments develop effective policy solutions, which are grounded in theory and supported by evidence.

 Prior to starting at Blavatnik, I worked as a Research Assistant to Professor Sir Julian Le Grand at the Marshall Institute, London School of Economics.
 In this role, I drew upon economic and psychological theory to study and model altruistic behaviour and conducted empirical research to understand the factors underlying ethical consumption choices.
 My experience of working in the social development sector, at Becoming I Foundation cultivated my interest in policy research.
 In collaboration with Teach for India, I worked to bring reforms in education for low-income groups in New Delhi and engaged directly with the beneficiaries, which helped me see how policies affect people on the ground.

 I received my undergraduate training in economics from Shri Ram College of Commerce, University of Delhi and a Master of Sciences in management and strategy from the London School of Economics and Political Sciences.
 My master’s thesis focussed on discouraging consumption of single-use plastic bags while grocery shopping online and studied the effects of behavioural interventions on fostering a commitment to reuse carry bags.
 The paper is now published in the journal Behavioural Public Policy (2020).